 You have identified three relevant objects but you haven’t been able to put them in real world context, which is where the examiner knows that you don’t have things very sorted.

 You have even explained the link to the TOK prompt but it isn’t as concrete as what was required from you, eventually making your argument weaker.
 You have also shown very limited understanding, and haven’t been able to state your ideas very clearly.
+This is why you get a 5-7 score according to the rubric.

 Good- 7 to 8 😁